Qualified doctors Certified medications Online consultation with aftercare

 • Accept that ageing is a part of life.
 Your body and energy levels change.
 This is all part of ageing.
 Don't be too critical of yourself.
 Your body is working hard for you every day, so treat it with compassion.

 • Stabilise your blood sugar.
 Eat less (fast) carbohydrates and sugars, and more protein, slow carbohydrates and healthy fats.
-Full-fat yogurt is an excellent choice!
+Full-fat yoghurt is an excellent choice.

 • Limit the number of meals per day to three or four.
 This will lower blood sugar and prevent blood sugar spikes.